Welcome to the world of pleasanteeism

 Encourage self-care and lead by example

 Pleasanteeism in your business is a major problem.
-Your employees are worried about receiving judgement and backlash for prioritising their own wellbeing.
+Employees worry about being judged for prioritising their own wellbeing.
 It’s not enough just to encourage people to look after themselves.
 Unless you lead by example, people may assume that you don’t necessarily mean what you say.

 For example, you should make a point of letting yourself leave early every so often.
 And you should be sure to remind your team that they can do the same.